Privacy Against Agnostic Inference Attacks in Vertical Federated Learning

 \begin{remark} An interesting observation here is that, in the case of $d=1$, the PPS does not depend on the statistics of the data.
-This rather undermines the idea of preserving passive party's privacy as the active party can easily follow the same steps to solve (\ref{M32}).
-To overcome this situation, guidelines provided in Remark \ref{rem4} could be applied.
-That is, either the passive party will not remain honest in revealing whether a PPS is in place, or they choose a random and secret $0\leq\epsilon' \leq \epsilon$. \end{remark}
+This undermines the idea of preserving the passive party's privacy as the active party can easily replicate the same steps to solve (\ref{M32}).
+To overcome this situation, the guidelines provided in Remark \ref{rem4} could be applied.
+Specifically, the passive party may either remain non-transparent about whether a PPS is in effect, or they could choose a random and secret $0 \leq \varepsilon' \leq \varepsilon$. \end{remark}

-\begin{remark} In this scenario, any transformation of the parameters similar to previous cases ($\mathbf{R}\in \mathbb{R}$ is a scalar) would result in scaling all the parameters by a constant factor, meaning $\mathbf{w}_n = r \mathbf{w}_\textnormal{pas}$.
+\begin{remark} In this scenario, any transformation of the parameters similar to cases \textit{i} and \textit{ii} (here we have $\mathbf{R} \in \mathbb{R}$ is a scalar), would result in scaling all the parameters by a constant factor, meaning $\mathbf{w}_n = r \mathbf{w}_\textnormal{pas}$.
 This ensures that the system of equations established by the adversary remains as an overdetermined system with a unique solution.
-Consequently, no matter which component of $\mathbf{w}_n$ the adversary selects, the attack equation would take the form $w_{n,i}x = rw_\textnormal{pas,i}x = b_i'$, where $w_{n,i}$, $w_\textnormal{pas, i}$ and $b_i'$ are the $i$-th components of $\mathbf{w}_n$, $\mathbf{w}_\textnormal{pas}$ and $\mathbf{b}'$, respectively.
-It is obvious that, in this case, not only a fixed scaling but any linear transformation of the parameters (which results in an overdetermined system with no solution) cannot keep the parameters secret indefinitely.
-As discussed in \cite[section VI]{RaVaGu}, the active party can collect valuable statistical information from received confidence scores (if the exact forms are provided) over time, which could be used to estimate the actual values of the parameters. \end{remark}
+Consequently, no matter which component of $\mathbf{w}_n$ the adversary selects, the attack equation would take the form $w_{n,i}x = rw_\textnormal{pas,i}x = b_i'$, where $w_{n,i}$, $w_\textnormal{pas, i}$, and $b_i'$ are the $i$-th components of $\mathbf{w}_n$, $\mathbf{w}_\textnormal{pas}$, and $\mathbf{b}'$, respectively.
+It is evident that, in this case, not only a fixed scaling but any linear transformation of the parameters (which results in an overdetermined system with no solution) cannot keep the parameters secret indefinitely.
+As discussed in \cite{RaVaGu}, the active party can collect valuable statistical information from received confidence scores (if the exact forms are provided) over time, which could be used to estimate the actual values of the parameters. \end{remark}